the Top 7 things to do in Split, Croatia: a 2 day itinerary

 Our first full day in Split, we decided to pay for a walking tour, as in Split free walking tours are not offered.
 My family LOVES a good walking tour to orient ourselves in a new city, and to give us a little bit more context to everything that’s going on around us.
 It took us through the tiny streets, through the dungeons and jails, and back up to the water’s edge.

 I was grateful that the tour led us to parts of the palace that I would never have found by myself.
-That place is a maze.
+Split is actually a maze.
 The walls tower above you, google maps doesn’t know what it’s doing, tourists are flooding through the tiny alleyways, it’s crazy.
-That probably the best thing we got out of the tour.
+The tour I booked is linked HERE - it’s with a Split local who has a masters in history - and I’m always so happy to support a local directly!

 3. Old town